 The CHSPE exam is available only in California.
 It includes two test sections: Mathematics and English Language Arts.

 To receive a Certificate of Proficiency, students need to pass both sections.
-The CHSPE questions are all in the multiple-choice paper-format except for the essay section.
+The CHSPE questions are all in the multiple-choice, paper-based format except for the essay section.

 Students can pass the CHSPE exam and still attend high school.

 To pass the GED test, a student needs to pass four subject tests: Math, Language Arts, Science, and Social Studies.
 The GED test has a computer-only format.

 So, these are the main differences, but keep reading; there is more to the story.